File Storage

 Blend an overlay image on top - useful for watermarks. |

-Each operation accepts either a positional tuple or a tuple ending with a kwargs dict for advanced options:
+Each operation accepts a positional tuple optionally ending with a kwargs dict for advanced settings:

-The full set of pyvips options is forwarded through; the pyvips documentation is the reference for what each operation supports.
+The full set of pyvips settings is forwarded through; the pyvips documentation is the reference for what each operation supports.

 Two special keys, load and save, control how the image is read and written: